Sub-National Ocean Accounts

 Step 3: Allocate national values.
 For each industry, distribute the national supply-use table entries to sub-national areas in proportion to the allocation key.
 For a given industry i and sub-national area r, the allocated gross value added is:

 Step 4: Balance and validate.
-Check that sub-national values sum to national totals for each industry and each product.
+Check that sub-national values sum to national totals for each industry (if a product-dimension regionalisation is also undertaken as a separate stage, balance products on the supply and use sides separately).
 Where bottom-up data are available for specific industries (e.g., fisheries landings data are typically available by port), use these to validate or adjust the top-down allocations.
 Document any discrepancies and the adjustments made to resolve them.
 Apply the quality assurance procedures described in TG-0.7 Quality Assurance Principles.

 Challenges and limitations